 Reinforcing the critical importance of a corporation becoming, what Peter Senge termed the Learning Organization; an organization skilled at creating, acquiring, and transferring knowledge, and at modifying its behavior to reflect new knowledge and insights.

-This is the real lever for unleashing and harnessing people’s potential and collective genius by strategically and systemically applying new agile learning strategies and technologies as enablers for business growth, competitiveness and sustainability.
+This is the real lever for unleashing and harnessing people’s potential and collective genius.
+By strategically and systemically applying new agile learning strategies and technologies as enablers for business growth, competitiveness, and sustainability.

 And, here’s the point; if innovation is one of the key competitive strategies in today’s corporate environment, and if one of the key critical success factors for corporate success is to focus on creating value through change, then corporations have the opportunity to use a “both (technology)/and (people)” blended approach.

-To strategically and systematically use innovation processes to see (discover) problems and opportunities, create ideas (design) and then execute (deliver) innovative learning solutions that people love and cherish.
+Using innovation processes to see (discover) problems and opportunities, create ideas (design) and then execute (deliver) innovative learning solutions that people love and cherish.

 What to do about it?